-Symptoms of both menstrual periods and miscarriage can include:
+Symptoms of both menstrual periods and miscarriage can include (1, 4-7):

 If you are experiencing a miscarriage, someone may also notice:

-Reduction in or disappearance of pregnancy symptoms (e.g. nausea, vomiting) (5)
+Reduction in or disappearance of pregnancy symptoms like nausea, vomiting, or sore breasts (5)

 Signs of being sick, like a fever (if the miscarriage is caused by an infection) (5,6)

-If you’re nervous that you might be pregnant and want to know if your bleeding is a miscarriage or a normal period, you should take a pregnancy test or visit your healthcare provider.
+If you’re unsure about whether or not you might be pregnant and want to know if your bleeding is a miscarriage or a normal period, take a pregnancy test or visit your healthcare provider.

 When to take a pregnancy test

-For people with regular cycles (for example, the time between periods rarely varies by more than a couple days),
+For people with typical cycles (the number of days between periods rarely varies by more than a couple days):

 Sperm exposure towards the beginning or the end of the cycle in general poses less risk of pregnancy, because it’s less likely that a person ovulated close to or during those times.

-If you want to take a pregnancy test sooner, it’s generally recommended to wait at least two weeks after your estimated ovulation day, or around when you expect to get your period.
-For the most accurate results, it’s best to wait a few days after your expected period.
+If you want to take a pregnancy test sooner, wait at least two weeks after your estimated ovulation day, or around when you expect to get your period.
+For the most accurate results, wait a few days after your expected period.
 Some pregnancy tests advertise that you can take them earlier than that, but the earlier you take a test the less accurate it is (9).
 It’s up to you if you want to take it sooner.

-If you have an irregular cycle (i.e. you don’t know when your period is going to come, and the difference between your longest cycle and shortest cycle is more than 7–9 days),
+If you have an unpredictable cycle (you don’t know when your period is going to come, and the difference between your longest cycle and shortest cycle is more than 7–9 days):

-unprotected sex or exposure of sperm on your genitals at most times represents a higher risk because it’s harder to estimate when you were exposed.
+Unprotected sex or exposure of sperm on your genitals at most times represents a higher risk because it’s harder to estimate when in your cycle you were ovulating.
 You can take a pregnancy test about two weeks after your last unprotected sexual encounter, though waiting a few days longer will help improve the accuracy of the results.

-(We talk more about how pregnant tests work here.)
+(We talk more about how pregnancy tests work here.)

-If you are using an active form of natural birth control (aka fertility awareness based methods or natural family planning) or are tracking fertility signs for body literacy, you will have a better idea of your timing of ovulation and can use that to assess your risk of pregnancy.
+If you are using an active form of natural birth control (fertility awareness-based methods or natural family planning) or are tracking fertility signs for body literacy, you will have a better idea of the timing of your ovulation and can use that to assess your risk of pregnancy.